skyline130/stat528resources/README.md

 # News

- - Homework 4 is now posted
+ - Midterm is now posted
  - We will discuss data separation this week
  - The take-home midterm will be posted next week.
  - New file naming convention in the notes directory